pixee/docs/docs/codemods/python/pixee_python_requests-verify.md

 If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

 ### Why is this codemod marked as Merge After Cursory Review?

 There may be times when setting `verify=False` is useful for testing though we discourage it.
 You may also decide to set `verify=/path/to/ca/bundle`.
 This codemod will not attempt to modify the `verify` value if you do set it to a path.

+## Codemod Settings

+N/A

 ## References

 * [https://requests.readthedocs.io/en/latest/api/](https://requests.readthedocs.io/en/latest/api/)
 * [https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack](https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack)